The Fountainhead: Play

 American critics gave mostly negative reviews of the Next Wave Festival production.
-Helen Shaw's review for The Village Voice said the adaptation was unwatchable because it portrayed Rand's characters and views seriously without undercutting them.
-The reviewer for the Financial Times said the play was too long and that Hove had approached Rand's "noxious" book with too much reverence.
+Helen Shaw's review for The Village Voice said the adaptation was unwatchable because it portrayed Rand's characters and views seriously without undercutting them The reviewer for the Financial Times said the play was too long and that Hove had approached Rand's "noxious" book with too much reverence.
 In a mixed review for The New York Times, critic Ben Brantley complimented Hove for capturing Rand's "sheer pulp appeal", but described the material as "hokum with a whole lot of ponderous speeches".
 A review for The Huffington Post complimented van Hove's ability to portray Rand's message, but said the play was an hour too long.

 Television

-The novel was adapted in Urdu for the Pakistan Television Network in the 1970s, under the title Teesra Kinara.
+The novel was adapted in Urdu for the Pakistan Television Network in 1980 under the title Teesra Kinara.
 The serial starred Rahat Kazmi, who also wrote the adaptation.
 Kazmi's wife, Sahira Kazmi, played Dominique.

-The novel was also parodied in an episode of the animated adventure series Mighty Mouse: The New Adventures and in season 20 of the animated sitcom The Simpsons, in the last part of the episode "Four Great Women and a Manicure".
+In the US, the novel was parodied in an episode of the animated adventure series Mighty Mouse: The New Adventures, as well as in season 20 of the animated sitcom The Simpsons in the last part of the episode "Four Great Women and a Manicure".

 Other adaptations

 In 1944, Omnibook Magazine produced an abridged edition of the novel that was sold to members of the United States Armed Forces.
 Rand was annoyed that Bobbs-Merrill allowed the edited version to be published without her approval of the text.
 King Features Syndicate approached Rand the following year about creating a condensed, illustrated version of the novel for syndication in newspapers.
 Rand agreed, provided that she could oversee the editing and approve the proposed illustrations of her characters, which were provided by Frank Godwin.
 The 30-part series began on December 24, 1945, and ran in over 35 newspapers.
 Rand biographer Anne Heller complimented the adaptation, calling it "handsomely illustrated".
+To provide publicity for a translation of the novel into French, the Swiss publisher Jeheber allowed the Swiss Broadcasting Corporation to air a radio play adaptation in the late 1940s.
+Rand did not authorize the adaptation and learned about it through a letter from a Swiss fan in 1949.